evpv-simulator/evpv-readthedocs/user_guide/advanced_usage.rst

    from evpv.vehiclefleet import VehicleFleet
    # etc.

-For full class and method details, consult the :doc:`API reference <api>`.
-To see how the classes work together in practice, we recommend starting explore the various `Examples <https://docs.conda.io/en/latest/miniconda.html>`_
+For full class and method details, consult the **API reference**.
+To see how the classes work together in practice, we recommend starting explore the various `Examples <https://github.com/evpv-simulator/evpv-examples>`_.

 Exploring the Codebase
 ----------------------